OgGhostJelly/Zombie-BurgerZ/README.md

 - the ai completely breaks with walls or if the player is clipped inside a zombie
 - combos for when multiple piercing shots

+- add ammo pickup
+- improve hitbox/hurtbox data sending and projectile data sending

 # Specification

 ## Movement

 - Simple WASD movement
-- Your can has recoil which you can use to get a slight speed boost.
+- Your gun has recoil which you can use to get a slight speed boost.

 ## Combat